paulfruitful/Password_Miner/README.md

 # Password_Miner
-A Experimental Project On Permutations And Combinations For Bruteforce Algorithms
+An Experimental Project On Permutations And Combinations For Bruteforce Algorithms
 ## Authors

 - [@paulfruitful]('https://github.com/paulfruitful')